Wee Willie Winkie

 "Wee Willie Winkie" is a Scottish nursery rhyme whose protagonist has become popular as a personification of sleep.
 It has a Roud Folk Song Index number of 13711.

-Scots poet William Miller (1810-1872), appears to have popularised a pre-existing nursery rhyme, adding additional verses to make up a five stanza poem.
-Miller’s “Willie Winkie: A Nursery Rhyme’ was first published in a collection of poems called Whistle-Binkie: Stories for the Fireside (1841)1. with the footer that ‘Willie Winkie’ was “The Scottish Nursery Morpheus” indicating, that Miller was drawing upon an established folkloric figure of sleep.
+Scots poet William Miller (1810–1872), appears to have popularised a pre-existing nursery rhyme, adding additional verses to make up a five stanza poem.
+Miller’s “Willie Winkie: A Nursery Rhyme’ was first published in a collection of poems called Whistle-Binkie: Stories for the Fireside (1841)1. with the footer that ‘Willie Winkie’ was “The Scottish Nursery Morpheus” indicating, that Miller was drawing upon an established folkloric figure of sleep, Morpheus.

-A chapbook c.1820 called The Cries of Banbury and London contain the singular first verse ‘little willie winkie’, pre-dates the publication of Miller’s poem.
-Another nursery collection, published in London 3 years after Miller’s poem, also contains just the first stanza, suggesting that the lyrics were circulating independently in the 1840s (Iona and Peter Opie Oxford, p.512-513).
+The chapbook The Cries of Banbury and London (c.1820) contains the singular first verse ‘little willie winkie’, pre-dates the publication of Miller’s poem.
+Another nursery collection, published in London three years after Miller’s poem, also contains just the first stanza, suggesting that the lyrics were circulating independently in the 1840s.